tartley/missile-commander/README.md

   https://docs.godotengine.org/en/stable/classes/class_parallaxbackground.html
   or that github issue I commented on or that links to a newer PR against Godot to add a replacement for ParalaxBackground

+- Turret barrel should be higher!
+- base foundation should be topped with a semicircle
+- Turret aiming should take this into account.
+  Should Turret be doing it?